petterdaae/callmemaybe/README.md

 ```

 ### TODO
-- Expand type signatures to handle lists
+- Me
 - Strings (syntactic sugar for lists of characters)
 - Print lists
+- Expand type signatures to handle lists
 - Input
 - Loop
+- Free heap allocated memory when out of scope (?)
+- Module system (github?)
 - Make it possible to return functions and pass functions as arguments
+- Handle division-by-zero and out-of-bounds errors
 - Structs
-- Handle division-by-zero and out-of-bounds errors
-- Free heap allocated memory when out of scope (?)
-- Module system (github?)